CPWu/istio-service-mesh/service-mesh-and-istio-overview.md

  Using the built-in identity and credential management, we can enable strong service-to-service and end-user authentication.
 With authorization features, we can control who can access your services.

  The portion of the control plane, formerly known as Citadel, acts as a certificate authority and generates certificates that allow secure mutual TLS communication between the proxies in the data plane.

+ ## Mini-Quiz

+1. At a high level, what are the two pieces that make up the Istio service mesh?
+<strong>- Data plane and Control plane</strong>
+- Istio Pilot and Envoy
+- Data plane and Envoy proxies
+- Envoy proxy and configuration

+2. What are the service mesh proxies also called?
+- Ambassadors
+- Adapters
+- Interfaces
+<strong>- Sidecars</strong>

+3. How can service mesh help with communication logic between services?
+- It reduces latency
+- It allows you to scale the services faster
+<strong>- It moves the logic into a separate infrastructure layer</strong>
+- It makes the deployment faster

+4. From the list below pick <strong>2</strong> of the benefits of microservices architecture.
+<strong>- Scalability</strong>
+<strong>- Smaller Teams</strong>
+- Simplified communication between services
+- Ease of debugging
+- Easier testing

+5. Service mesh proxies can only inspect inbound requests.
+True or False?
+- True
+<strong>- False</strong>

+6. The data plane in Istio consists of users' services.
+True or False?
+- True
+<strong>- False</strong>

+7. Which component in Istio converts YAML rules into Envoy configuration?
+- Envoy
+<strong>- Istiod</strong>
+- Sidecar
+- Citadel